 - Please keep your British Cycling membership profile up to date, especially your next of kin details.
 If you were ever unfortunate enough to have an accident and we were contacted – we would access your British Cycling membership profile via our British Cycling club management tool

-- If an accident or miss occurs on a club ride - please complete and return an incident report form (in confidence) - 2015-i-Team-incident-form.pdf
+- If an accident or near-miss occurs on a club ride - you should and return an incident report form (in confidence) asap - 2015-i-Team-incident-form.pdf

 - Remember Public Social Media sites such as Facebook can be very devisive because not everyone uses Facebook and people can get left out of group messages - so unlike Facebook, The Team Forum is private and the one place where you are garanteed to be able to communicate with all members

 - The Team Forum is the main area where you’ll find out what is happening in the club and also where all important club information is stored, so the sooner you start using the Team Forum, the quicker you will feel part of the Team